Liu-Chengyan/AIDF-Interview/README.md

 ## Project Overview

-This project aims to scrape the latest earnings-related news about Apple (AAPL), Microsoft (MSFT), and Google (Alphabet Inc., GOOGL) from the Wall Street Journal (WSJ), and store the results in a structured format for further processing.
+This project aims to scrape the latest earnings-related news about Apple (AAPL), Microsoft (MSFT) and Google (GOOGL) from the Wall Street Journal (WSJ), and store the results in a structured format for further processing.

 ---